-System Fans
+System Cooling

-The 5019S-ML employs two sets of 4-cm counter-rotating fans to provide cooling.
-Each fan unit is made up of two fans joined back-to-back, which rotate in opposite directions.
-This counter-rotating action generates exceptional airflow and works to dampen vibration levels.
+Four 4-cm counter-rotating fans provide the cooling for the system.
+Each fan unit is actually made up of two fans joined back-to-back, which rotate in opposite directions.
+This counter-rotating action generates exceptional airflow and is effective in dampening vibration levels.
+The chassis provides two additional open fan housings, where an additional system fan may be added for optimal cooling.